-Freedoms Foundation at Valley Forge invites you to participate in its fifth annual An Evening with Freedoms Foundation presented by the H.D.
+Freedoms Foundation at Valley Forge is excited to announce its fifth annual An Evening with Freedoms Foundation presented by the H.D.
 Smith Foundation virtually on Saturday, September 12, 2020.
 Proceeds will support Freedoms Foundation’s educational programs for students and teachers that cultivate constitutional knowledge, civic responsibility and appreciation of the sacrifices made for freedom.
 The event will begin at 7:30PM ET on the 12th and you can be part of the celebration.
 The presentation of the 2020 Distinguished Citizen Awardees is available for free.
 Registration is required in advance and can be done simply by clicking here or in the heading above.

 By joining an Evening with Freedoms Foundation means you’ll be honoring three worthy recipients of this year’s Distinguished Citizen Award.
 All are near and dear to Freedoms Foundation’s heart and mission as they have demonstrated a reverence for this nation and its founding principles and have striven to preserve and pass on those ideals through their inspiring body of work.